OleksiiHolovanov/search-engine-parser/README.md

 How to use:

+1. If You need the exe file, You can install zip archive and unzip it first.
-1. Run script
+2. Run script
-2. Insert user agent.
+3. Insert user agent.
 To know Your user agent You can use a website https://www.whatsmyua.info/
-3. Chose language
+4. Chose language
-4. Chose country
+5. Chose country
-5. Chose query
+6. Chose query
-6. Press save settings and run search
+7. Press save settings and run search
-7. Name the xlsx file when results will be saved
+8. Name the xlsx file when results will be saved